 Symptoms That May Accompany Tremors in Individuals with Cerebral Palsy

 Damage to the cerebellum can cause further secondary effects in addition to tremors.
 Everyone experiences ataxic cerebral palsy differently, so it’s essential to be aware of other potential effects.

 Other symptoms associated with cerebellum damage that may co-occur alongside tremors include:

 - Poor coordination and balance

 - Speech difficulties

-Some of the best ways to manage tremors include:
+Some of the most effective ways to manage tremors in individuals with cerebral palsy include:

-Tremors can make it challenging to move, which can discourage people with cerebral palsy from attempting movements that require coordination.
-Gross motor coordination problems can cause difficulties not only with walking, but also with the motions required for many outdoor activities and games, including jumping, skipping, throwing and kicking.
+Tremors can make it challenging to move effectively, which can discourage individuals with cerebral palsy from attempting movements that require coordination.
+Gross motor coordination problems can cause difficulties not only with walking but also with the motions required for many outdoor activities and games, including jumping, skipping, throwing, and kicking.

-Common medications used to treat tremors in cerebral palsy patients include:
+Common medications used to treat tremors in individuals with cerebral palsy include:

 - Beta-blockers (Propranolol)